gabriel/swiftui-routes/README.md

 }
 ```

-## 📦 Multiple packages
+## 📦 Multiple Packages

 Share a single `Routes` instance across packages without creating cyclical dependencies by letting each package contribute its own registrations.
 The app owns the `Routes` instance and passes it to package-level helpers that fill in the routes it knows about.
+Create a `public func register(routes: Routes)` method in each package.

 ```swift
 import PackageA